fiacrerougieux/mappy/README.md

 ## Data Format

 The tool expects an Excel file with:
-- First column: SDG numbers (SDG1 to SDG17)
+- First column: Quantity to be mapped e.g. competency or SDG name and numbers (SDG1 to SDG17)
 - First row: Course names/codes
-- Cell values: 'x' to indicate SDG achievement in a course
+- Cell values: 'x' to indicate achievement in a course

 ## License